(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Wildlife Loop Road is another scenic route on our list.
-As the name implies, the drive throughout Custer State Park is a great opportunity to see some wildlife.
-For the best chance of seeing bison, pronghorn, elk, burros, and other animals, take this drive early in the morning or in the evening hours.
+As the name implies, the drive throughout Custer State Park is a fantastic opportunity to see some wildlife.
+Take this drive early in the morning or evening for the best chance of seeing bison, pronghorn, elk, burros, and other animals.

 Pro tip: bring some extra snacks.
 The burros are especially friendly here and have learned that visitors will share their snacks and lunches with the burros.
 While park rangers prefer you don’t feed them, the “begging burros” won’t hesitate to ask.